-4 (Outstanding) 3 (Satisfactory) 2 (Needs Improvement) 1 (Unsatisfactory) NO or NA Exceeds expectations (as identified on clinical evaluation tool) Meets expectations (as identified on clinical evaluation tool) Does not meet expectations (as identified on clinical evaluation tool) Does not meet expectations (as identified on clinical evaluation tool) NO = Not Observed/No Opportunity Is safe Is safe Is usually safe Infrequently shows Is unsafe Does not show Consistently shows initiative.
-Periodically shows initiative. initiative. initiative.
-NA = Not Applicable Demonstrates a comprehensive level of understanding of concepts and applies them to patient care.
+4 (Outstanding) 3 (Satisfactory) 2 (Needs Improvement) 1 (Unsatisfactory) NO or NA Exceeds expectations (as identified on clinical evaluation tool) Is safe Meets expectations (as identified on clinical evaluation tool) Is safe Does not meet expectations (as identified on clinical evaluation tool) Is usually safe Infrequently shows Does not meet expectations (as identified on clinical evaluation tool) Is unsafe Does not show NO = Not Observed/No Opportunity Consistently shows initiative.
+Demonstrates a comprehensive level of understanding of concepts and applies them to patient care.
 Consistently identifies patient care situations that need attention.
+No supportive cues needed.
+Periodically shows initiative.
 Demonstrates a fundamental level of understanding of concepts and applies them to patient care.
 Usually identifies patient care situations that need attention.
-Occasional Requires frequent guidance when applying concepts to patient care situations.
+Occasional supportive cues needed. initiative.
+Requires frequent guidance when applying concepts to patient care situations.
 Inconsistently identifies patient care situations that need attention.
-Frequent supportive cues needed.
+Frequent supportive cues needed. initiative.
 Requires consistent guidance when applying concepts to patient care situations.
 Fails to identify patient care situations that need attention.
 Continuous supportive cues needed.
+NA = Not Applicable